-In January 2018 the church host an exhibition to mark the 100th anniversary of the death of Edward Barber Leeder, who died in a submarine accident whilst serving on the submarine K-4 on the 31st January 1918, off the Isle of May, in what was to become known as the Battle of the Isle of May, a naval exercise that resulted in five collisions between eight vessels, and the loss of 104 lives.
+In January 2018 the church hosted an exhibition to mark the 100th anniversary of the death of Edward Barber Leeder, who died in a submarine accident whilst serving on the submarine K-4 on the 31st January 1918, off the Isle of May, in what was to become known as the Battle of the Isle of May, a naval exercise that resulted in five collisions between eight vessels, and the loss of 104 lives.

 Edward Barber Leeder is also commemorated on the memorial in St Margaret Pattens, Eastcheap, London, erected by the widow of the captain of the K-4 submarine, and dedicated “To the Proud and Undying Remembrance of my Husband Commdr David De Beauvoir Stocks, R.N.
 D.S.O.
 Legion of Honour, who was drowned January 31st 1918, serving his King & Country, and in Memory of all those who died with him.”